 It would help if you gave the jacuzzi tub a regular soaking clean to prevent any buildup of scum and bacterial growth.

-If your jacuzzi tub does have black flakes streaming into the tub the next time you switch on the jets, this is the best way to get rid of them.
+If your jacuzzi tub or swim spa does have black flakes streaming into the tub the next time you switch on the jets, this is the best way to get rid of them.

 8 Steps to Clean Jacuzzi Jets

 The best and only proven way to prevent biofilm buildup and other bacteria in your jacuzzi or whirlpool tub is with regular, vigorous cleaning.
 Bacteria buildup cannot be treated lightly.
 It will only stay away if you tackle the problem aggressively.

 If you do not use your tub very often, you should plan routine maintenance every three months (or more depending on how frequently you use the jacuzzi and how many people use it).
 Cleaning and maintaining a jacuzzi tub does not take up too much time and, once the tub is running during the cleaning process, it can be left unattended for a short time – unless you have children in the house, in which case, be vigilant!

 Follow these easy steps to clean your Jacuzzi jets to remove black flakes effectively: